codeck313/gImageGrabber/README.rst

 :code:`imgScrape.browser(url, test=False)`

-This to start a browser windows and scroll down the webpage to let more pictures load.It returns a raw source code encoded *utf-8*.
+This to start a browser windows and scroll down the webpage to let more pictures load.It returns a raw source code data of the webpage encoded in *utf-8* format.
 It takes 2 arguments :code:`url` and :code:`test` .

 1. :code:`url` is the url of the page it needs to open.

 2. :code:`test` is to make the browser scroll down less thus taking less time to return the source code.
-This is useful when you are writing or debugging.
+This is useful when you are writing or debugging something in your script.

 It uses Chrome or Firefox to work so make sure you have Google chrome or Firefox